dcragusa/LeetCode/README.md

 [169.](100-199/160-169/169.py)
 **Majority Element** -
-Given an array `nums` of size `n`, return the majority element - the element that appears more than `⌊n / 2⌋` times.
+Given an array `nums` of size `n`, return the majority element - the element that appears more than `⌊ n/2 ⌋` times.

 </details>